 would wear shawls made of plant fiber.
 The Pomos wore

 on their feet while they were hunting or traveling, but usually went barefoot in their own villages.
-Here are some photos and links
+Here is a website with some

 The Pomos didn't wear long headdresses like the